Universal-Basic-Compute/serenissima/backend/docs/ais.md

 **Implementation**: `backend/ais/managepublicsells.py`
 **Schedule**: Daily at 3:00 AM UTC

-AI users strategically create public sell contracts to sell resources to other players:
+AI citizens strategically create public sell contracts to sell resources to other players:

 #### Process:

-1. The script identifies all users marked as AI in the system
+1. The script identifies all citizens marked as AI in the system
-2. For each AI user, it analyzes:
+2. For each AI citizen, it analyzes:
    - Buildings they run that can sell resources
    - Current resource stockpiles
    - Existing public sell contracts
    - Available resource types and their import prices

-3. For each AI user, the system:
+3. For each AI citizen, the system:
    - Prepares a comprehensive data package with resource and building information
    - Sends this data to the Kinos Engine API for analysis
    - Receives public sell strategy decisions from the AI